Jean accuses Kenney camp of cheating, breaking the law in leadership vote

 NATO: 7,000 to 15,000 Russian troops dead in Ukraine

-NATO estimated on Wednesday that 7,000 to 15,000 Russian soldiers have been killed in four weeks of war in Ukraine, where fierce fighting by the country's fast-moving defenders has denied Moscow the lightning victory it sought.
+NATO estimated on Wednesday that 7,000 to 15,000 Russian soldiers have been killed in four weeks of war in Ukraine, where fierce resistance from the country's defenders has denied Moscow the lightning victory it sought.

 Jerry Dias accepted money from COVID-19 rapid test supplier, Unifor alleges